In 2020, ESG asset management strategies netted a 42 percent increase, from $12 trillion in 2018 to $17.1 trillion by the beginning of the year.

 - Public stance on social justice issues

-- Lobbying efforts towards social justice issues
+- Lobbying efforts toward social justice issues

 - Employee satisfaction and compensation